qrtt1/project-prompt-generator/README.md

 - A `ppg_generated` directory containing:
     - Individual markdown files for each project file with a sequential numbering system (e.g., `001_cli.py.md`, `002_README.md.md`, etc.).
     - Each file includes both the original filename and its relative path in the project.

+Or, when using `--json` or `--json-lines`:

+- A JSON file (default: `project_data.json`) containing:
+    - An outline of all processed files
+    - File contents in either:
+        - Compact format (with `--json`): Content as single strings
+        - Line-split format (with `--json-lines`): Content split into arrays of lines

 ### Security Options